-In which our thrifty advice columnist recommends useful gifts for art lovers.
+In which our resourceful advice columnist offers helpful travel tips for the artist on the go.
 By Bean Gilsdorf

 Art & Design